By Charlie Lewis - July 2023

 There are many ways to bind one's breasts to achieve the appearance of a flatter, or differently shaped chest.
 Recently, companies have begun creating tapes specifically for this purpose, generally referred to as trans tape or binding tape.
 These tapes are used especially by members of the transgender community for binding, tucking, and packing, to achieve gender euphoria and combat dysphoria.
 This guide will walk you through the pros/cons, uses, and types of trans/binding tape.

 Note to the readers: This article is not intended to provide health/medical advice, diagnosis, or treatment.
-This article is also not sponsored any binding tape brand/manufacturer.
+This article is also not sponsored by any binding tape brand/manufacturer.

 What is Trans Tape?